Fully Variable Desmodromic VVA, "race winner" and "fuel ecconomy winner".

-The first DVVA prototype (it has two "camshafts").
+The first DVVA prototype (case with two "camshafts").

-In the DVVA of the above animation, there is only one "camshaft" (actually a shaft with eccentric pins) for the opening AND the closing of all valves (intake and exhaust).
+In the following three animations there is only one "camshaft" (actually a shaft with eccentric pins or crankshaft) for the opening AND the closing of all valves (intake valves and exhaust valves).

-Left image: the "Lost Motion Control Shafts"/magenta (actually grooves/slots along which the yoke roller and its pin roll, being in simultaneous abutment to both sides/walls) are at angles providing short duration and negative overlap.
+Top: the two "Lost Motion Control Shafts" (each having a track or groove or slot -magenta- along which the yoke roller and its pin roll, being in simultaneous abutment to both sides/surfaces/walls of the track) are at angles providing short duration and negative overlap.

-Middle image: the Lost Motion Control Shafts are at angles providing long duration, while the Constant Duration Control Shafts (they displace the pin of the big end of the red rods) are at angles providing medium valve lift.
-The angular overlap is long while the actual overlap is medium.
+Middle: the Lost Motion Control Shafts are at angles providing long duration, while the Constant Duration Control Shafts (they displace the pin of the big end of the red rods) are at angles providing medium valve lift.
+Here the angular overlap is long while the actual overlap (valve-time area) is medium.

-Right image: the Lost Motion Control Shafts are at angles providing long duration, while the Constant Duration Control Shafts are at angles providing high valve lift.
+Bottom: the Lost Motion Control Shafts are at angles providing long duration, while the Constant Duration Control Shafts are at angles providing high valve lift.
 The angular overlap is long.
-The actual overlap is extreme.
+The actual overlap (valve-time area) is extreme.

 The Lost Motion Control Shaft and the Constant Duration Control Shaft modify the action coming from the eccentric pin into a controllable valve lift profile.